Is your paint safe?

-BHP is a much thinner paint, and therefore, is easier to use than thicker, powder based paints.
-It flows more smoothly on your piece, making a cleaner finish.
+BHP is a much thinner paint, and therefore, is easier to use than thicker, powdered paints.
+It flows more smoothly on your piece, creating a cleaner finish.
 Because it is thinner, we pigment our paints more heavily so that you do not have to build up multiple coats.
 Also, it is much easier to sand and distress, and leaves very little airborne residue.

 Will this paint stick to anything, even laminate?

 Yes.
 We have tested our paint on multiple surfaces, including glass and plastics, and found it to bind very well with no problems.

 Do I have to sand my surface or prime it before using this paint?